 As the craft beer industry continues through it’s first real boom period, we’re likely to hear more and more about one brewery being upset with another for cribbing ideas or methods from one another.
 The beers themselves have even begun to mimic each other in style and flavor.
-We’re at the very tail end of brewers still trying to figure out what really works in a retail marketplace.
+We’re at the datingsites very tail end of brewers still trying to figure out what really works in a independent films los angeles christian singles retail marketplace.
 Just as one brewery finds success with a gluten-free bourbon peach kombucha beer, it’s only a matter of time before we’ve got five more to choose from.
-(Think the avalanche of pumpkin ales we drowned in following the rise of Southern Tier’s Pumking.)
+(Think the avalanche of pumpkin ales we drowned in following the rise of Southern Tier’s Pumking.

 Nowadays, brewing the beer is the easy part when you consider what it takes to sell it in such aÂ competitiveÂ marketplace.
 What works in the brewpub might not do so well on the shelves of a grocery store.
 Think about the shelves of your local beer store.
 What does it take to stand out these days?
-Everyone’s valium 10mg label art is shiny and fun.
+Everyone’s audition technique valium 10mg cars coco palms condo Data Loss label art is shiny and fun.
 It has to be, or else it will be swallowed up in a sea of ambient label fonts and brown glass.
-Rogue Brewing has vaporizer reviews even gone as far as spray painting their bottles hot pink to catch a few more eyes at the beverage center
+Rogue Brewing has even gone as far as spray painting their bottles hot pink to catch a few more eyes at the beverage center

 One brewery from Lexington, Kentucky called West Sixth Brewing flew a little too close to the sun, and is now the subject of a lawsuit with Magic Hat over trademark infringement.
 I first heard about this yesterday, when West Sixth launched a campaign smearing Magic Hat as corporately-owned (true) legal bullies (maybe true) who are just being big old jerks and telling them they have to change the branding or feel the wrath of South Burlington heaped upon them.